AdonisAlgos/tech264-docker-kubernetes/kubernetes/README.md

     * **Purpose**: This command uses Apache Benchmark (ab) to simulate a load test by sending 20,000 requests with a concurrency of 200 requests to the application running at localhost:30003.
     * **Explanation**: This load test helps in understanding how the application and the metrics-server handle heavy traffic, simulating real-world usage under high load.
 This test will help ensure the metrics-server is able to track and report on resource usage effectively under load.

-### Step 3: Monitor the Kubernetes Cluster.
+### Step 4: Monitor the Kubernetes Cluster.

-  While ab runs the load test, use these kubectl commands to watch how your Kubernetes application scales in real-time:
+  While ab runs the load test, use these **kubectl** commands to watch how your Kubernetes application scales in real-time:

-  * This command is used to monitor the Horizontal Pod Autoscaler (HPA) in real-time.
+  * The following command is used to monitor the Horizontal Pod Autoscaler (HPA) in real-time.

     * `kubectl get hpa`: This part retrieves the current status of the Horizontal Pod Autoscaler for any deployments or pods that have an HPA configured.
     * `-w (watch)`: The -w flag tells kubectl to continuously watch for and display updates to the HPA status.